hrbigelow/lb-wavenet/README.md

 these stored values.

-## Batching and different length input .wav files
+## SGD batch using consecutive samples from multiple .wav files

 From the point of view of WaveNet, a single .wav file of length N represents N
-- burn_sz individual training samples, each one a window of burn_sz + 1 input
+- burn_sz individual training samples.
+Each sample is a window of burn_sz + 1
-  values, with the next value as the target.
-For a chosen SGD batch size of samples, one might ask whether the optimal batch would consist of scattered windows from the files, or if it is okay to have a number of consecutive windows from the same .wav file.
+  input values, with the next value serving as the target.
+I'll call two adjacent windows 'consecutive samples'.
+For a given SGD batch size, one might ask whether the optimal batch would consist of scattered windows from the files, or if it is okay to have a number of consecutive windows from each of a smaller number of .wav files.
 From a computational efficiency point of view, insisting on completely scattered windows would be extremely inefficient, requiring full computation of convolutions starting from the entire burn_sz window.

-In this work, I have taken the approach to require consecutive windows of input in each SGD batch, but to allow easily adjusting the number of windows and number of different individual wav files.
+In this work, my approach is to require consecutive samples of input in each SGD batch, but to allow the user to choose the number of consecutive samples and the number of concurrent .wav files.
+The tradeoff can be adjusted by the user.

+The very first SGD batch includes the first samples from each .wav file.
+For example with VCTK files, a short period of background noise before the speaker starts the sentence.
+This first batch will be run in 'initial' mode.
+Subsequent SGD batches will be run on the next window of input (non-overlapping) using 'continuation' mode.
+Because of the structure of the network, the computed output values in continuation mode will be identical to those that would be produced in initial mode with a longer window.

+## Problem from different-length .wav files

+The above initial / continuation scheme works assuming every .wav file is exactly the same length.
+Since the lengths are all different, I chose the approach illustrated below.

+### Tradeoff between wasting calculation and excessive start-stop

+There is a practical problem arising from the fact that